 GeneCards Summary for LGMN Gene

 LGMN (Legumain) is a Protein Coding gene.
-Diseases associated with LGMN include schistosomiasis.
-Among its related pathways are Immune System and Metabolism.
+Among its related pathways are Metabolism and Immune System.
 GO annotations related to this gene include peptidase activity and cysteine-type endopeptidase activity.
 An important paralog of this gene is PIGK.

 UniProtKB/Swiss-Prot for LGMN Gene

 Has a strict specificity for hydrolysis of asparaginyl bonds.
 Can also cleave aspartyl bonds slowly, especially under acidic conditions.
 Required for normal lysosomal protein degradation in renal proximal tubules.
 Required for normal degradation of internalized EGFR.
 Plays a role in the regulation of cell proliferation via its role in EGFR degradation (By similarity).
 May be involved in the processing of proteins for MHC class II antigen presentation in the lysosomal/endosomal system.